-We have significant international operations in more than 20 countries, including India, Malaysia, the United Kingdom, the Netherlands, Belgium, Germany, Poland, China and Hong Kong.
+We have significant international operations around the world, including India, Malaysia, the United Kingdom, the Netherlands, Belgium, Germany, Poland, China and Hong Kong.
 We market and sell our products worldwide.
 We expect to continue to expand our international operations for the foreseeable future.
-Both of our recent acquisitions included significant international operations, further increasing our international footprint and operations.
 The continued international expansion of our operations requires significant management attention and financial resources and results in increased administrative and compliance costs.
 Our limited experience in operating our business in certain regions outside the United States increases the risk that our expansion efforts into those regions may not be successful.
 In particular, our business model may not be successful in particular countries or regions outside the United States for reasons that we currently are unable to anticipate.
 We are subject to risks associated with international sales and operations including, but not limited to:

-- the complexity of, or changes in, foreign regulatory requirements and the burdens of complying with a wide variety of foreign laws and different legal standards; - difficulties in managing the staffing of international operations, including compliance with workers' councils and local labor and employment laws and regulations; - potentially adverse tax consequences, including the complexities of foreign value added tax systems, overlapping tax regimes, restrictions on the repatriation of earnings and changes in tax rates; - increased financial accounting and reporting burdens and complexities, including treatment of revenue from international sources; - longer sales and payment cycles and difficulties in collecting accounts receivable; - political, social and economic instability, including war, terrorist attacks, civil unrest and security concerns in general; - reduced or varied protection for intellectual property rights in some countries and the risk of potential theft or compromise of our technology, data or intellectual property in connection with our international operations, whether by state-sponsored malfeasance or other foreign entities or individuals; - laws and policies of the U.S. and other jurisdictions affecting international trade (including import and export control laws, tariffs and trade barriers); - the risk of U.S. regulation of foreign operations; and - other factors beyond our control such as natural disasters and public health crises, including pandemics.
+- the complexity of, or changes in, foreign regulatory requirements and the burdens of complying with a wide variety of foreign laws and different legal standards; - difficulties in managing the staffing of international operations, including compliance with workers' councils and local labor and employment laws and regulations; - potentially adverse tax consequences, including the complexities of foreign value added tax systems, overlapping tax regimes, restrictions on the repatriation of earnings and changes in tax rates; - increased financial accounting and reporting burdens and complexities, including treatment of revenue from international sources; - longer sales and payment cycles and difficulties in collecting accounts receivable; - political, social and economic instability, including war, terrorist attacks, civil unrest and security concerns in general; - reduced or varied protection for intellectual property rights in some countries and the risk of potential theft or compromise of our technology, data or intellectual property in connection with our international operations, whether by state-sponsored malfeasance or other foreign entities or individuals;

+- laws and policies of the U.S. and other jurisdictions affecting international trade (including import and export control laws, tariffs and trade barriers); - the risk of U.S. regulation of foreign operations; and - other factors beyond our control such as natural disasters and public health crises, including pandemics.